Jennifer Grey shares verdict on ex-fiancé Johnny Depp’s trial against Amber Heard

 The trial is now on hiatus for a week, and both sides are issuing statements of confidence in how proceedings are going.
 Follow along with live updates here.

-The pair had prevously worked together on 1984 film Red Dawn, but Grey hadn’t enjoyed the experience.
+The pair had previously worked together on 1984 film Red Dawn, but Grey hadn’t enjoyed the experience.

 Register for free to continue reading